neoforged/NeoForge/docs/SUPPORT.md

 Getting Support Surrounding NeoForge
 =================================

-**If you do not want to read the following wall of text, no matter its relevance for helping get your issue resolved quickly, please refer to the [NeoForge Forums][Bug-Reports] for support.**

 Before reporting an issue on this repository's bug tracker, please carefully read this document.
 There are various resources that are more likely to be able to help you with certain kinds of issues.
 This document provides instructions on how to determine which place best to report to.

 *Note: While this guide generally is more geared towards end-user problems, modders should also read it before reporting any issue with NeoForge in order to ensure it actually is one.
 This does of course not cover feature suggestions.*